Abdul Fatawu: Senior team

-In March 2021, after his exploits with the U-20 side, he was given his first call-up to the senior team by C.K.
+In March 2021, after his exploits with the U-20 side, Fatawu was given his first call-up to the senior team by C.K.
 Akonnor, as the Black Stars challenged South Africa and São Tomé and Príncipe in two qualifying matches for the Africa Cup of Nations.
-He was given the call up along with Philomon Baffour and Ibrahim Danlad, both his teammates from the U-20 AFCON winning team.
+He was called up alongside teammates from the U-20 AFCON winning team, Philomon Baffour and Ibrahim Danlad.

-He scored a free-kick goal against Uzbekistan when the Black Stars' B Team played Uzbekistan at the Markaziy Stadium.
-Even though the game ended 2–1 for Uzbekistan, Fatawu was highly praised by his performance.
+Fatawu scored a free-kick goal against Uzbekistan when the Black Stars' B Team played Uzbekistan at the Markaziy Stadium.
+Even though the game ended 2–1 for Uzbekistan, he was highly praised by his performance.

 In September 2021, Fatawu made his debut for the Black Stars in a 3–1 victory over Zimbabwe in a 2022 FIFA World Cup qualifier.
 Fatawu made the 28-man squad for 2021 Africa Cup of Nations.
 He was the youngest player in the Ghanaian team and the fourth youngest at the tournament.
 On 27 September 2021, Fatawu scored his debut goal for the Ghana senior team against Nicaragua.